-An action may return values in central registers after it has completed successfully.
+An action may return a single numeric value after it has completed successfully.
 Of course, the caller can pass it files and C-lists in which it can return either data or capabilities of arbitrary complexity.
-It may also fail it if meets with some circumstance beyond its competence.
-In this case it has two options: it may return with an error, which is handled by mechanisms described later.
-Alternatively, it may take a failure return.
+It may also fail if it meets with some circumstances beyond its competence.
+In this case it has two options: it may return with an error, which is handled by mechanisms described later; alternatively, it may take a failure return.
 The subsequent action of the system depends on the order structure of the operation.
-When the call on the operation is made, the PS list of order 1 is used to interpret the arguments and the action of order 1 is executed.
-The order level i of the call is set to 1.
-If the action takes a failure return, the system re-examines the operation to see if it has order i+1.
-If not, a failure return is made to the caller.
-If so, i is increased by 1 and order i of the operation is called.
+When the call on the operation is made, the parameter specification list of order 1 is used to interpret the arguments and the action of order 1 is executed.

+The order level, i, of the call is set to 1.
+If the action takes a failure return, the system re-examines the operation to see if it has order i + 1.
+If it hasn't, a failure return is made to the caller.
+If it has, i is increased by 1 and order i of the operation is called.

 The rationale behind this rather elaborate mechanism is to allow relatively simple operations to be supported by more complex ones.
-Suppose that A is a simple and cheap operation on a file which fails under certain, hopefully rare, circumstances.
-For example A might read from the file and might fail if no data are present.
+Suppose that A is a simple and cheap operation on a file and it fails under certain, hopefully rare, circumstances.
+For example, A might read from the file and might fail if no data is present.
 Now operation B may be devised to recover from the failure of A; it might attempt to obtain the missing data from disk storage.
-From A and B we make the two-order operation C = (A,B).
-A call of C now costs no more than a call of A if the data is present in the file.
-If it is not, B must be called at considerable extra cost, but this is hopefully an infrequent occurrence.
-The alternative approach is to call B and have it in turn call A. This is quite unsatisfactory if we are thinking in terms of a system which may eventually have many layers, since it requires passage through every layer to reach the most basic bottom layer.
-Such a design is acceptable if each layer expands the power of the operation, so that a great deal more work is normally done by a call on layer 2 than by a call on layer 1; not so when the higher layers are present to deal with unusual conditions, however, and normally add nothing to the work accomplished.
+From A and B we make the 2-order operation C = (A, B).
+A call of C now costs no more than a call of A if the data is present in the If it is not, B must be called at considerable extra cost, file. but this is hopefully an infrequent occurrence.
+The alternative approach is to call B and have it in turn call A. This is quite unsatisfactory if we are thinking in terms of a system that may eventually have many layers, since it requires passage through every layer to reach the most basic, bottom layer.
+Such a design is acceptable if each layer expands the power of the operation, so that a great deal more work is normally done by a call on layer 2 than by a call on layer 1; it is not acceptable, however, when the higher layers are present to deal with unusual conditions, without normally adding anything to the work accomplished.